1solation/typescript-101/docs/common-types-readme.md

 const greet: string = `Salutations ${fullName}!`;
 ```

-There are other basic types in TypeScript which you should be aware of:
+As well as these primitives, there are other basic types in TypeScript which you should be aware of:

 `symbol`
 - There is a primitive in JavaScript used to create a globally unique reference via the function `Symbol()`